-The income tax filing season has already started for filing Colombia income taxes for 2016.
-The tax filing season in Colombia each year is much later in the year than in the U.S. Most notably, the tax season in Colombia starts in August for filing income taxes for the prior year.
+In Colombia, personal income taxes are known as renta personas naturales, and income tax filing is known as declaración de renta.
+The tax filing season in Colombia is much later than in the U.S., most notably, it starts in August for filing income taxes for the prior year.

-We highly recommend talking to a Colombian tax accountant if you think you need to file income taxes in Colombia or are considering moving to Colombia to understand the tax implications.
+We highly recommend consulting a Colombian tax specialist if you believe you need to file income taxes in Colombia or are considering moving to the country to understand the tax implications.

 Who Needs to File Colombian Income Taxes?